 - Swelling of the liver

 - Jaundice (yellowing of skin and eyes)

-- Hepatic encephalopathy (brain disorder caused by excessive
+- Hepatic encephalopathy (brain disorder caused by excessive amounts of ammonia)

 - Spontaneous internal bleeding